plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 Here, "wallet" has a broad meaning:

 - a self-custodied wallet on a blockchain
-- or the wallet on an exchange
+- or a wallet on an exchange
 - or each individual BIP 32 account within a multi-account wallet
 - or other places where a balance is held, like a liquidity pool or smart contract